Below are a few of the questions we get asked, frequently:

 What courses can I do as electives?
 How do I register for courses?

 The Faculty of Education, Academic Programs Office website provides a listing of course offerings each semester.
-This document lists course reference numbers (CRN#), instructors, class times, etc. Under the CRN number there is an acronym for the programs (i.e., EDLS, CTLS, CP, IT, PSS, DPSS).
+This document lists course reference numbers (CRN#), instructors, class times, etc. Under the CRN number there is an acronym for the programs (i.e., EDLS, CTLS, CP, EDTC (formerly IT), PSST, DPSS).
 Most courses are restricted to program groups and students in those particular programs have priority.
 For open electives courses, students can do any of the courses for their program group or the courses without the acronym under the CRN number, as they are open to all graduate students.
 Permission to do other program group courses as electives is also granted, if spaces are available after program group students register – normally after waitlist deactivation (approximately two weeks after the start of registration).

 How do I request a waiver to register for a course?